RagePit/Click-Fix/README.txt

 Basically just goes into net.minecraft.client.Minecraft and clears two lines out of the bytecode so that leftClickCounter is not set to 10 every time you miss a swing.

+This is essence disables the client side cps cap
 -----------------------------------------

 Read InstallGuide.txt on how to install forge and the mod